gitsindonesia/ui-component/docs/components/collapsible.md

 <LivePreview src="components-collapsible--default" />

+The `isOpen` variable in the `v-model` directive controls whether the collapsible is open or closed.

 ::: info
 The `VCollapsible` component is registered globally when you install with `@gits-id/ui`.
 So you don't need to import it manually.
 :::

 ### Auto Open

+You can set the collapsible to open automatically by setting the `modelValue` prop to true:

 ```vue
 <template>